 This is really the secret to that high-heat cooking that gives you a steakhouse finish to your meat and makes your mouth water just thinking about it.

 Some grills may just be claiming “infrared” as marketing hype, in order to seem “fancier” or more elite and push up the price tag.
 There are, however, some solid and truly elite grills on the market with excellent infrared cooking technology.

-We’ll cover more information about what exactly what’s in a best infrared grill, as well as how they work, what you need to know when choosing one, and reviewing the best affordable options for your grilling experience.
+We’ll cover more information about what exactly what’s in a best-infrared grill, as well as how they work, what you need to know when choosing one and review the best affordable options for your grilling experience.

 What Is An Infrared Grill?

 Infrared grills are essentially gas grills with an infrared heating element.
 Basically, it’s like the “high efficiency” version of a traditional gas grill — it heats faster and uses less fuel during cooking.

 The infrared heating element also offers a more evenly heated cooking surface, versus traditional gas flame burners only.
 They do this by heating a solid heating element (a heat plate) that then passes the heat to the food.

 When the heating plates — typically made of metal, glass, or ceramic — are heated, the heat spreads evenly throughout the plate.
 This is essentially radiation technology, where the plates are heated, and that heat radiates to your food.

 Because the heat spreads evenly through the plate, you essentially end up with a larger heating element, without any temperature gaps (think how you’ll have “cold” spots at certain places along typical gas flame burners).

 You do still get somewhat of the typical “hot air bubble” style (i.e. convection cooking) as the air inside the grill lid becomes hot and circulates.
 This is secondary to the infrared element.